DataDog/test-infra-definitions/README.md

 This repository contains IaC code based on Pulumi to provision dynamic test infrastructures for testing.

+## Prerequisites

+To run scripts and code in this repository, you will need:

+ * [Go](https://golang.org/doc/install) 1.19 or later.
+You'll also need to set your `$GOPATH` and have `$GOPATH/bin` in your path.
+ * Python 3.7+ along with development libraries for tooling.

 ## Quick start guide

 1. Clone this repository